 It sometimes takes more than one course of medicine to cure PID.
-Sometimes bacteria can become resistant to an antibiotic, meaning that the antibiotic is no longer effective against the bacteria.
-This makes it necessary to try another type of antibiotic.
+Sometimes bacteria can become resistant to an antibiotic.
+This means that the antibiotic is no longer effective against the bacteria.
+In this case, you'll need to try another type of antibiotic.

-Surgery is not usually done to treat pelvic inflammatory disease (PID) unless it is needed to:
+Surgery isn't usually done to treat pelvic inflammatory disease (PID) unless it is needed to:

-Surgery is sometimes used when a diagnosis is still unclear after other tests are done or when antibiotic treatment is not working.
-Diagnostic laparoscopy is usually used.
+Surgery—usually laparoscopy— is sometimes used when a diagnosis is still unclear after other tests are done or when antibiotic treatment is not working.

 |American Congress of Obstetricians and Gynecologists (ACOG)|

 |409 12th Street SW|

 |P.O.
 Box 70620|

 |Washington, DC 20024-9998|